EXPLAINER: Why is the military taking control in Myanmar?

 The military takeover came on what was to be the first day of the new Parliament following the elections.

-Instead, Suu Kyi and other lawmakers who would have been sworn into office were reported detained.
+Instead, Suu Kyi and other lawmakers who would have been sworn into office were detained.

 A later announcement on Myawaddy TV said the military would hold an election after the one-year emergency ends and would turn over power to the winner.